Hard Money Lenders San Diego: Quick Financing Options

 Lending clientele: Residential, commercial, and development real estate investors

-Loan criteria: 65%–70% ARV (flips); otherwise, up to 65% of current fair market value or finished value
+Loan criteria: 65% to 70% ARV (flips); otherwise, up to 65% of the current fair market value or finished value

 North Coast Financial, Inc.

-Based in Oceanside, North Coast Financial is a direct hard money lender with over 40 years of experience.
-To date, the company and its affiliates have funded over $800 million in real estate loans in California.
-Unlike other companies, they provide hard money loans for real estate investors and property owners.
-Most loans can be funded within five days, and they offer same-day loan approvals.
+Based in Oceanside, North Coast Financial is a direct hard money lender with over 40 years of industry experience.
+Together with its affiliates, the company has funded over $1 billion in real estate loans.
+Specializing in financing for real estate investors and property owners, North Coast Financial stands apart from traditional lenders.
+Most loans can be funded within five days, with same-day approvals available for qualified borrowers.

-Lending clientele: Commercial and residential real estate investors, as well as homeowners
+Lending clientele: Commercial and residential real estate investors and homeowners

-Loan criteria: Depends on the loan program; for example, LTVs up to 70%–75% are available for residential real estate investment loans with financing terms up to 3 years
+Loan criteria: Depends on the loan program; for example, LTVs up to 70%–75% are available for residential real estate investment loans with financing terms up to three years

 Investing in real estate?